-ISTODAX is a prescription medicine used to treat people with a type of cancer called cutaneous T-cell lymphoma (CTCL) or peripheral T-cell lymphoma (PTCL) after at least one other type of medicine by mouth or injection has been tried.
+ISTODAX is a prescription medicine used to treat people with a type of cancer called cutaneous T-cell lymphoma (CTCL) after at least one other type of medicine by mouth or injection has been tried.

 It is not known if ISTODAX is safe and effective in children under 18 years of age.

-Before receiving ISTODAX, tell your doctor if you:
+Before receiving ISTODAX, tell your healthcare provider about all of your medical conditions, including if you: